RaspiMote/logo/README.md

 # RaspiMote logos
-Logos and graphical charter for RaspiMote
+Logos and graphical charter for RaspiMote.